 ITEM DESCRIPTION DEFAULT Set Time/Date: Set the internal clock date and time.
-Use the ◀ and ▶ keys to select a field and the ▲ and ▼ keys to adjust the value.
-LCD Contrast: Adjust the display contrast using the ▲ and ▼ keys.
-LCD Brightness: Adjust the display brightness using the ▲ and ▼ keys.
+Use the \blacktriangleleft and \blacktriangleright keys to select a field and the \blacktriangle and \blacktriangledown keys to adjust the value.
+LCD Contrast: Adjust the display contrast using the \blacktriangle and \blacktriangledown keys.
+LCD Brightness: Adjust the display brightness using the \blacktriangle and \blacktriangledown keys.
 Report Cal.
 Dates: Select PRINT CAL.
 DATES to show the serial number for the base unit and the transducers on the print-out provided by the Sanibel Thermal printer.
 PRINT CAL.
 Dates Set Date Format: Set the format of how the date is displayed: DD/MM/YY or MM/DD/YY DD/MM/YY Hospital Name: Allows the Hospital name to be entered.
 The name will appear at the top of the print out.
 Department: Allows the Department name to be entered.
 The name will appear at the top of the print out.
 Reload Defaults: Reset the instrument to its original settings.
 Select Language: Change the operation language to English, German, French, Spanish, Portuguese or Italian.
+Defaults: Reset the system settings of the selected profile to its original settings.